 Scientific research conducted in Japan has shown that being in nature has physical, psychological and immunological benefits.
 Dave will combine selected movements from the 18 Tai Chi – Qi Gong exercise system, Shinrin Yoku, and Zen style meditation techniques in woodland in Cornwall (venue to be announced).

 The cost is £40 and includes vegetarian lunch.
 Vegan and gluten-free food is available with prior notice. £20 deposit to secure a place.

 This workshop can be organised specifically for private groups, organisations and businesses for stress management and team building.
 For therapy & healthcare practitioners this short course can represent up to 5 hours of continued professional development.
 Contact Dave for further information.

-The video below is Dave performing the Iron Bridge Qigong exercise, which allows the flow of energy (Qi) through the body.
+Dave performing the Iron Bridge Qigong exercise, which allows the flow of energy (Qi) through the body.
 Useful for the spinal and back issues, neck tension, moves the cerebral-spinal fluid, recharges the Kidney Qi, connects you to the Earthly and Heavenly Forces.
-Planning more videos soon, watch this space!!

 Disclaimer: Due to the Advertising Standards Authority strict stance on the claims made by therapists that has not been thoroughly tested by scientific peer-reviewed double-blinded random controlled trials, many of the therapeutic claims made on this website is anecdotal.